-Considering how, ahem, intimate people get with these products, it’s surprising how little we know about them.
+Considering how, ahem, intimate people get with their favorite sex toys, it’s surprising how little we know about them.
 Here we peel back the latex curtain and tell you 21 surprising things about how sex toys are made.

 People with internet access and a passion for learning can discover how many things are made.
 I personally was fascinated by this video of how maxi pads come into being.
 And now you can add another item to the itinerary for your voyage of discovery.
 Here are 21 facts about what goes on with the stuff that goes in (you).